in-toto/in-toto-golang/README.md

 other words, we believe that the current feature set is stable enough for production use.

-If any of these features are necessary for your usecase please let us know and we will try to provide them as soon as possible!
+If any of these features are necessary for your use case please let us know and we will try to provide them as soon as possible!

 * [Signature schemes, other than `rsassa-pss-sha256`](https://github.com/in-toto/in-toto-golang/issues/27)